 If the checks are passed, the DCC applies Anomaly Detection to Signed Pre-Command.
 If the Anomaly Detection check fails, the DCC quarantines the Service Request.
 This process is described in more detail in Section 7.8.2.5.2 of the BAD.

-If the Anomaly Detection check is passed, the DCC applies a Message Authentication Code to the Signed Pre-Command, and then sends the Command to the User and to the Device specified in the Service Request.he Device receives the Command, executes it and sends a Response to the DCC.
+If the Anomaly Detection check is passed, the DCC applies a Message Authentication Code to the Signed Pre-Command, and then sends the Command to the User and to the Device specified in the Service Request.

+For SMETS1 Devices, creates and sends a Countersigned Service Request to the relevant SMETS1 Service Provider.

+For SMETS1 Service Requests, the SMETS1 Service Provider will:

+Check Cryptographic Protection for the Countersigned Service Request and for the Service Request included within it, including checking the Validity of the Certificates used;

+Check that they are correct SMETS1 Service Provider;

+Validate the contents of the Service Request per SEC Appendix AB (Service Request Processing Document), section 6.1; and

+Where these checks are passed apply Threshold Anomaly Detection where this has been set and ensure that the Equivalent Steps are taken to generate a SMETS1 Response or SMETS1 Service Provider Alert.

+For SMETS2+ Devices, the Device receives the Command, executes it and sends a Response to the DCC.
 The DCC receives the Response and sends a Service Response to the User.

+For SMETS1 Devices the SMETS1 Service Provider will Digitally Sign any resulting SMETS1 Response or SMETS1 Alert and send it to the DCC, as appropriate.

 Non-Device Service Request Processing